Frequently Asked Questions

 Is there a Wrap Around program?

 Yes, we provide wrap around care for our AM and extended day students in the pm, on site.
-The cost is $25 per day.
-Parents have the ability to choose which days of the week they need wrap around care.

 Are before and after school care options available?